Taking Control Of Your Genetic Data

 We NEVER ask for your identity and only maintain short term records necessary for operation.

-All customer related data, genetic reports and samples are destroyed within a month of their generation.
+All customer related data, genetic reports and samples are destroyed within TWO MONTHS of their generation.
 We are unable to retrieve data outside that time frame.